 Halfway through ‘the Battle of Algiers’, the reason becomes startlingly clear as Colonel Mathieu, decorated war hero and active member of the anti-Nazi Resistance (emblematic of the French forces’ cold colonial morality) briefs the French forces:“It is a faceless enemy, unrecognizable, blending in with hundreds of others.
 It is everywhere.
 In cafes, in the alleyways of the Casbah or in the very streets of the European quarter … I deliberately chose footage taken shortly before a number of recent terrorist attacks.
 Among all these Arab men and women are the perpetrators.
 But who are they?
 How can we recognize them?
 ID checks are ludicrous.
 If anyone’s papers are in order, it’s the terrorist’s.”

 In Daulatzai’s words: “how do we think today about Muslim resistance? … Muslim resistance of any kind today, whether it be by word, by pen by camera or by gun is completely unfathomable.
-Its not something that can even be understood because “you’re either with us” – to quote George Bush – “or you’re with the terrorists”… and even that language of terrorism is a very racially coded language and that’s central to why the film is viewed differently in today’s context.”
+Its not something that can even be understood because “you’re either with us” – to quote George Bush – “or you’re with the terrorists”… and even that language of terrorism is a very racially coded language and that is central to why the film is viewed differently in today’s context.”

 To illustrate, as the film draws to a close, cutting to a pan over the dusking skyline of the Arab quarter, the words of the radio news reporter – “The Muslim quarters still echo with those unintelligible and frightening rhythmic cries” – seem naturally to shift the haunting undulations of the Algerians’ defiant taunting into a less than human register.
 Eerie.
 Menacing.
 Animal cries.

 Watching this scene in 2017, I find that the Algerian who for a brief duration had become human (Pontecorvo really makes us feel for the Algerians), is reduced to a fearful robed figure – the human being demanding her freedom is replaced by an incomprehensible creature; an unreasonable Muslim creature.
 A creature that multiplies endlessly with every passing second.
 It becomes suddenly easy for me to imagine a shrill hostile horde swarming, scuttling under the veil of that dark night as the panning shot slowly fades out.
+Sheer terror.